lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 ## Motivation

 RFCs in OpenTitan are used for decisions that need consensus from the technical committee.
-A summary of the RFC process as documented [here][rfc-process]:
+The RFC workflow before this proposal is roughly:

 1. Write up your RFC somewhere.
-2. Create an issue in the OpenTitan repo with a link to your RFC.
+2. Create an issue labelled `RFC:Proposal` linking to your RFC in the main repo.
+3. Receive and address comments from others.
-3. Label the issue with `RFC:Proposal`, then `RFC:TC review` when ready.
+4. Apply the `RFC:TC review` label when the RFC is ready to be voted on.
-4. Pending RFCs will be discussed in the next technical committee meeting.
+5. The technical committee will vote on pending RFCs at their next meeting.
 5. Approved RFCs have their label changed to `RFC:Approved`.
 6. Rejected RFCs have their label removed.

 Typically, authors write their RFCs in one of two places:

-* A Google Doc, accessible only to select people.
+* Google Docs.
-* The GitHub issue itself as Markdown.
+* The GitHub issue's body as Markdown.

-RFCs stored like this are not discoverable and not portable.
-In the case of Google Docs, they are not accessible to everybody, even within the opentitan.org domain.
-RFCs are reviewed in private by the technical committee and project director.

-This makes it difficult (or impossible) for contributors to find documentation of what decisions have been made and why.
-Adopting more open processes for project governance will help the OpenTitan project be an exemplary case for open hardware development.
+The entry-point for finding RFCs stored like this is through the `RFC:Approved` label in GitHub issues.
+The OpenTitan repository gets many issues and has many labels to sort them.
+Discovering RFCs requires regularly checking the `RFC` labels or keeping up to date with OpenTitan's fast moving issues.

+Allowing authors to choose where they store their RFC content makes it harder to reference them as documentation.
+It also means we can't manage them
+consistently: we have no public-by-default rule for Google Docs, leading to many RFCs restricted only to select people.
+Comments are left in both GitHub iAssue comments and Google Docs reviews.

+In summary, the motivation of this RFC is to have:

+1. a single store of RFC documents,
+2. where RFCs can easily be discovered,
+3. where RFC content can be enforced to be public,
+4. where RFC comments are given and addressed in a consistent workflow.

 ## Explanation

 RFCs can be very important documentation artefacts.
 They show exactly what decisions have been made and the factors used to come to those decisions.
-As an open source project, we can make this process and the aftefacts more open.
+As an open source project, we can make this process and the artefacts more open.
 This RFC proposes applying our open source development model to the RFC process.

 We would do this by having RFCs: